Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep1/carbohydrate.md

 Functions:

-- Fuel for cells
+- Energy: fuel for cells
-- Carbon source to build other molecules
+- Structural: carbon source to build other molecules